buaabyl/gpJtag/rst/source/intro_enu.rst

 This book aim at design and implement a Jtag adapter.
 I have done a Jtag adapter for special device.
 But It is waste of time build Jtag adapter for every hardware project.
 So I want to make it to be General Purpose:) As I know OpenOCD is best tool for this purpose, but It aim at use jtag, not build a jtag tool.
 The code is very large and difficute for hardware engineer, by the way, easier for software engineer.

-If you want a Jtag adapter, it is not so difficute, but If you want newbee to known Jtag and modify a Jtag adapter for some special need, it is really hard.
+If you want a Jtag adapter, it is not so difficute, but If you want newbee to know Jtag and modify a Jtag adapter for some special need, it is really hard.
 Because Jtag is mostly hardware tool.
 And I will introduct and explain some tech of Jtag and then we build a Jtag adapter.

 I thinking the better way is introduct CPLD, cause using CPLD and FPGA for a long time.
 The second reason is CPLD is easier than FPGA and ARM.
 An a project to config CPLD is completion work, and not so difficute.
 So I decided to do so.